WIC Vendors - Grocery

 31 containers 12.1 oz concentrated

-brand only; six 8 oz boxes; 2 different types.
+brand only; six 8 oz containers; 2 different types.

 Stores with 4 or less cash registers (count all